FAQs - Getting Started

 What is the difference between eCourtroom and eLodgment?

 (eL & eC) eCourtroom is a virtual courtroom where as eLodgment is an online document filing service.

 Who can use eLodgment?

-(eL) Any person wanting to file documents in the Federal Court or the Federal Circuit Court (General Law), whether they are practitioners, law firms, corporate bodies or self represented litigants can register to use eLodgment.
+(eL) Any person wanting to file documents in the Federal Court or the Federal Circuit and Family Court (General Law), whether they are practitioners, law firms, corporate bodies or self represented litigants can register to use eLodgment.

 Currently, there is no provision in eLodgment for third parties to a matter (such as interveners) to lodge documents on a file.

 (eC) An eCourtroom is commenced only at the Judge or Judicial Registrar's discretion.
 Then only parties to the matter can contribute to an eCourtroom.
 Parties must register with eCourtroom in order to access the matters in eCourtroom.

 (eL) There are 5 easy to follow steps to eLodge documents via eLodgment.
 Once your registration has been accepted, all you have to do is: